The Complete Guide to Betta Fish

 In addition to more extensive water bodies, bettas can often be found in small ditches and puddles.
 These microhabitats can form during the wet season and may be disconnected from larger water systems.
 Bettas’ ability to thrive in such limited and variable conditions demonstrates their remarkable resilience and adaptability.

-After understanding their natural habitats, you have realized that siamese fighting fish are exceptionally adaptable and resilient.
+After understanding their natural habitats, you’ll hopefully realize that siamese fighting fish are exceptionally adaptable and resilient.
 Surviving in these harsh and variable conditions and environments sets the betta fish apart from other freshwater fish where they can’t survive.
 This uniqueness justifies their widespread popularity as pets and successful colonization of various water bodies worldwide.

 Adaptations for Survival